AlexMilman/steamgifts-group-management-tool/README.md

 * Create a SteamGifts user for the tool, then anyone wanting to use the tool, will not need to give the tool his own cookies, but instead will need to add the tool's user to his group, and the tool will use it's own user's cookies - Opened a ticket to SteamGifts Admins.
 Waiting for their response...

 ### TODO
-* Make the service auto-start when machine comes up
+* Add MySql create schema file
+* Add scheduler for daily(?) group refreshes
+* Fix usage + example printouts
 * Add index.html page with usage instructions and links to service API
-* Add scheduler for daily(?) group refreshes
 * Implement CheckAllGroupGiveaways
-* Add support for (Steam) game bundles (choose the best game from the bundle)
-* If new user entered a group GA - Add checking if he's on one of the other groups of the GA
 * Add Whitelist data to giveaways
+* Add checking for game price changed (if game exists in DB)
 * Handle TODO leftovers